thiagomajesk/code-flow/README.md

 **A VS Code Extension for Productivity Junkies**

-This extension aims to improve the default keybindings of VS Code with a different, keyboard-centric workflow.
+Code Flow is an extension that aims to improve a default set of keybindings with a keyboard-centric workflow.
+The shortcuts here were elaborated to provide a better editing experience with mnemonics and consistent conventions.

 ## Features